-The final 2019 risk corridor amount is expected to be settled during the second half of 2020, and is subject to the reconciliation process with CMS.
+The final 2020 risk corridor amount is expected to be settled during the second half of 2021, and is subject to the reconciliation process with CMS.

-Uncertain Tax Policies The Company records uncertain tax positions on the basis of a two-step process whereby (1) the Company determines whether it is more likely than not that the tax positions will be sustained on the basis of the technical merits of the position and (2) for those tax positions that meet the more-likely-than-not recognition threshold, the Company recognizes the largest amount of tax benefit that is more than 50 percent likely to be realized upon ultimate settlement with the related tax authority.
+Uncertain Tax Policies

+The Company records uncertain tax positions on the basis of a two-step process whereby (1) the Company determines whether it is more likely than not that the tax positions will be sustained on the basis of the technical merits of the position and (2) for those tax positions that meet the more-likely-than-not recognition threshold, the Company recognizes the largest amount of tax benefit that is more than 50 percent likely to be realized upon ultimate settlement with the related tax authority.

 Changes to liabilities for uncertain tax positions are recorded as income tax expenses in the accompanying statutory statement of revenue and expense.
-The total liability for uncertain tax positions at December 31, 2019 and 2018 was \$10,503,000 and \$8,647,000, respectively, included in current federal income tax payable in the statutory statements of admitted assets, liabilities and surplus.
-The Company does not expect any significant changes in its liability for uncertain tax positions in 2020.
+The total liability for uncertain tax positions at December 31, 2020 and 2019 was \$9,357,000 and \$10,503,000, respectively, included in net current federal income tax receivable/payable in the statutory statements of admitted assets, liabilities and surplus.
+The Company does not expect any significant changes in its liability for uncertain tax positions in 2021.